Chhat2206/Retro-Brick-Breaker/README.md

 ### Adding threads to gui and unique issues

+### Moving loadgame to gamestate class broke the main loadgame screen, even while the loadgame worked fine in the pause menu.
+BNecause of that, i reverted the changes as I had no time left to find a fix.
 ### Balancing Game
 - **Issue**: Balancing the game was a lot more tough than expected.
     - **Solution**: A lot of playtesting and tweaking to make everything perfect.